svetar21/multicloud-cx/content/030-Designer application development/20-AssignChatEndpoint.md

      - Open the widget to start a chat.
      - Fill up the chat registration form and hit [Start Chat].
      - Note that you can also use the default "Treasure_Bank_Service" endpoint.

+     - Preferably, name it after your unit name.
+     - The naming convention is U##_ChatEndpoint_#.
+     - For instance U39_ChatEndpoint_1, where ## is your unit id.
+     - Click OK

 -  Accept the chat with your Azure EOD Personal agent logged into Agent Desktop.